Understanding regression (part 1)

 The result is an intercept value of 26.144, which matches the mean of the weights.

-So, we now know where the intercept comes from when we run an intercept-only model.
-It is the mean of the data we are trying to model.
-Note that it is the mean because we defined the model’s error as the sum of squared residuals.
-Had we defined the error differently, such as the sum of absolute residuals or the sum of errors, the intercept would be the median or mode of the data instead.
 Why did we use the sum of squared residuals?
-We had a conceptual reason of wanting to punish larger residuals relatively more than several smaller errors.
-It turns out there is another reason to favor squared residuals, which has to do with a nice property of the mean vs. the median.
+We had a conceptual reason: we wanted to punish larger residuals relatively more than several smaller errors.
+But it turns out there is another reason to favor squared residuals, which has to do with a nice property of the mean compared to the median.
 This will be covered in Part 2 of ‘Understanding Regression’.